Robbertvermeulen/wordpress/README.md

     SITE_NAME=example
     ```

-1. Next, we need to remove the old Wordpress project and its respective mysql volume so that we can re-install a new Wordpress project using the new domain names.
+1. Next, we need to remove the Wordpress project and its respective mysql volume so that we can re-install a new Wordpress project using the new domain names.
     > You could manually change the settings inside the Wordpress dashboard but, for now, let's just create a new project.
     ```
     rm -rf ./wordpress